PaxtonTaylor/Google-Data-Analytics-Capstone---Cyclistic-Bike-Share/README.md

 - quarter column

 This table also removes:
-- Null values in the gender and birthyear columns
 - Any rides less than 1 minute and longer than 24 hours

+Originally, I wanted to remove all rows that had nulls in the gender and birthyear columns.
+After further analysis, I found that only 49 Customers had values for both gender and birthyear skewing the data to show only data for Subscribers.
+I added birthyear and gender back to this table and will discuss this more later.

 ```
 CREATE TABLE IF NOT EXISTS `engaged-precept-376000.cyclistic_bike_data.cleaned_all_data_2014` AS